EmmanuelBronyah/Python-Inbox-Organizer/README.md

 ## Usage
-* When you run the program you will be prompted to provide your email address and password.
+* When you run the program you will be prompted to provide your email address and an app password.
 The password will not be visible as you type.
 The program then after prompts you to provide a valid email address or email addresses that the emails in the inbox folder is grouped by.